magento/magento2-page-builder/docs/create-basic-content-type/step-4-add-form.md

 # Step 4: Add form

 In this step, we will create a UI component form.
-This form will give users another way to enter text for the Quote and style its appearance.
+This form will give users another way to enter text for the Quote and style the text's appearance.

 ## About forms